-The new rules will not apply to anyone of pension age, as they will already be in receipt of Attendance Allowance and not DLA.
+The new rules do not apply to anyone of pension age, as they will already be in receipt of Attendance Allowance rather than DLA.

 If you currently receive Attendance Allowance, you will not be affected by the introduction of PIP.